 Class: Mammalia (mammals)

 Subfamily: Felinae (small cats)

 Species: Leopardus jacobita (Andean Cat)

-No subspecies of Andean Cats have been described in the past and the latest taxonomic revision (2017) continues to recognize the Andean Cat as a monotypic species.
+No subspecies of Andean Cats have been described in the past and the last Felidae taxonomy revision in 2017 continues to recognize the Andean Cat as a monotypic species.

 - Leopardus jacobita - Andes mountains of Argentina, Chile, Bolivia and Peru and Patagonia Argentina - South America (patchy distribution).